A STUDY OF THE DIFFERENCES BETWEEN THE TRIBULATION AND THE DAY OF GOD’S WRATH

 Dan.
 9:26 reads, “…..and the people of the prince that shall come (the antichrist) shall destroy the city and the sanctuary...”.

 I have tried to show that the tribulation is a time when Satan, working through the antichrist, will persecute Israel during the three and one hafl years of the tribulation.
 But what are we to make of such passages as Rev. 8:7 for example which reads, “the first angel sounded, and there followed hail and fire mingled with blood, and they were cast upon the earth: and the third part of trees was burnt up, and all green grass was burnt up”? .
-These things came from heaven and were cast down to earth.
-Surely Satan was not responsible for those.
+These things came from heaven at the behest of an angel.
+I do not believe that Satan was responsible for those things.
 Let us consider some other things that will occur during the tribulation.

 Let us consider the army of locusts in Rev. 9.
 To begin with let us not confuse this army of locusts with that of Joel 2.
 In Joel 2 we are told that God will lead that army of locusts.
 Joel 2:11 reads, “And the Lord shall utter His voice before His army: for His camp is very great: for He is strong that executeth His word: for the day of the Lord is great and very terrible; and who can abide it?”
 This army will march in the day of the Lord and it will be God’s army.
 In Rev. 9:11 we read that this army of locusts “had a king over them, which is the angel of the bottomless pit, whose name in the Hebrew tongue is Abaddon, but in the Greek tongue hath his name Apolyon“, which the Companion Bible note tells us means “destruction” and “destroyer” respectively.
 Like so many other things in the tribulation, the antichrist, through Satan’s power, will attempt to copy God’s army of locusts so as to deceive people into believing that he is the one to be worshiped and feared.